 Your value proposition is an essential part of transforming your business into a customer-centric model.
 Here’s the key: your customers define your value proposition, not you!
 You know what you do that is different or better than your competition, but your customers understand what sets you apart in the ways that matter to them.

 Differentiating yourself doesn’t mean you need to do something big, expensive, dramatic, or controversial.
-You just need to do something better, faster, or in a unique way that meets your customers’ felt needs–solve their pains and increase their gains.
+You just need to do something better, faster, or in a unique way that meets your customers’ needs to meaningfully ease their pains and maximise their gains.

 Ask your customers to tell you your value proposition

-How do you discover your value proposition?
-First, create a list of six to eight of your ideal clients (the ones that you wish all your customers were like).
-Interview them, either by phone or in person, and invite them to share about their experience with your business.
+How can a small business start really start to uncover its value proposition?
+First, create a list of ten to twelve of your ideal clients.
+This group should be a subset of your most profitable customers or clients who actively sing your praises and refer new business.
+Interview them, either by phone or in person, and invite them to share the details their experience with your business.

 Ask questions like, “Why did you hire us?”
 “What is one thing that we do that you appreciate the most?”
 “What is something we do that other companies don’t do?”
 “If you refer us to a friend, what do you say?”
 “Tell me about three other companies that you love to use.”